case-contract-testing/contract-case/docs/maintainers/AddingDsl.md

 [latest API documentation for the case boundary package](./reference/case-boundary-API.md)

 ### Steps

+**_WARNING the following instructions are outdated.
+They were correct before the Connector package and gRPC server existed_**

+**_If you're about to follow these instructions, please get in touch via an issue instead_**

+**_We had to migrate away from a pure-JSii translated boundary package, because of a design choice in JSii that restricts host languages to blocking i/o, which makes a contract testing framework difficult to implement.
+Instead, there's now a gRPC server which allows contract definition and verification to be triggered 'remotely'_**

 Here's an overview of the steps to create the DSL.
 Detailed description follows in the subsequent sections.